• Skip to primary navigation

 Precooking the beans:

-• The next day, transfer the drained and rinsed beans again to a large pot.
+• The next day, drain and rinse the beans.
+Transfer to a large pot.

-• Re-fill with water and bring to a boil.
+• Fill with water to cover the soaked beans and bring to a boil.

 • Turn down the heat and simmer for about 45 minutes.